eventespresso/packages/packages/e2e-tests/README.md

 ### Headless mode

-By default `playwright` runs in headless mode, but for debugging purposes locally, we can run tests in full-fledged browser (headful mode) by setting environment variable `HEADLESS` to `false`.
-For example, `HEADLESS=false yarn test:e2e` (For Unix), `Set HEADLESS=false;  yarn test:e2e` (Windows) .
+By default `playwright` runs in headless mode, but for local debugging, we can run tests in headful mode by setting environment variable `HEADLESS` to `false`.
+For example, `HEADLESS=false yarn test:e2e` (For Unix), `Set HEADLESS=false; yarn test:e2e` (Windows).
-If there is a need to focus on a single test, we can use: `HEADLESS=false yarn test:e2e packages/e2e-tests/specs/dummy.test.ts`
+If there is a need to focus on a single test, we can use: `HEADLESS=false yarn test:e2e packages/e2e-tests/specs/dummy.test.ts`.